skorch-dev/skorch/docs/user/save_load.rst

 The :class:`.LoadInitState` callback is executed once in the beginning of the training procedure and initializes model, history, and optimizer parameters from a specified checkpoint (if it exists).
-In our case previous checkpoint was created at the end of epoch 7, so the second run resumes from epoch 8.
+In our case, the previous checkpoint was created at the end of epoch 7, so the second run resumes from epoch 8.
 With a lower learning rate, the validation loss was able to improve!

 Notice that in the first run we included a :class:`.TrainEndCheckpoint` in the list of callbacks.
 As its name suggests, this callback creates